talk2MeGooseman/ueberauth_twitch/README.md

       redirect_uri: System.get_env("TWITCH_REDIRECT_URI")
     ```

-1. Include the Überauth plug in your controller:
+1. Include the Überauth plug in your `router.exs` in the browser or custom pipeline:

     ```elixir
-    defmodule MyApp.AuthController do
+    defmodule TwitchWeb.Router do
-      use MyApp.Web, :controller
+       use TwitchWeb, :router

        pipeline :browser do
          plug Ueberauth
        ...
       end
     end
     ```

-1. Create the request and callback routes if you haven't already:
+1. Define the request and callback routes in your `router.exs`:

     ```elixir
-    scope "/auth", MyApp do
+    scope "/auth", TwitchWeb do
       pipe_through :browser

       get "/:provider", AuthController, :request